sjoerd20/mProgProject/README.md

 - Settings screen
 	- __View group login code__
 	- __Terminate current group (only available for group creator)__
-	- Change minimum number of downvotes before a song is removed from the queue
+	- Change minimum number of downvotes needed before a song is removed from the queue
 	- __View all current users and be able to kick them (only available for group creator)__

 ### Login screen